Recursively-Constrained Partially Observable Markov Decision Processes: Dynamic Programming for RC-POMDPs

-\paragraph*{Admissible Horizon} During tree search, it is computationally intractable to exhaustively search the possibly infinite reachable belief space of an RC-POMDP.
-Thus, we compute the admissible horizon for every node in the policy tree.
-This is done by back-propagating the minimum admissible horizon for each node of the tree starting from leaf nodes up to the initial belief node.
-Recall that leaf nodes follow a minimum cost policy $\pi_{c_{min}}$.
-For a leaf node, we compute a conservative lower bound on the horizon $k$ that $\pi_{c_{min}}$ can guarantee admissibility as follows.
+\textbf{Admissible Horizon Lower Bound \quad} It is computationally intractable to exhaustively search the possibly infinite policy space.
+Thus, we maintain a lower bound on the admissible horizon of the policy for every node.
+It is used to compute admissibility beyond the current search depth of the tree, and to improve search efficiency via pruning.
+To initialize the admissible horizon guarantee of a leaf node, we compute a lower bound on the admissible horizon $k$ when using $\hat{\pi}_{c_{min}}$.